grafana/xk6-environment/README.md

 getN(type: string, opts?: object): number;
 ```

--	`type` is a kind of resource, like "pods".
+-	`type` is a kind of resource (currently only "pods" are supported).

 -	`opts` optional parameteters for the resource, like namespace and labels.

 getN is a substitute for get(), hopefully temporary.
-See tygor's roadmap about arrays support.
+See [tygor's](https://github.com/szkiba/tygor) roadmap about support for arrays.
 <!-- end:api -->